 What are Dynamic Components?

-A dynamic component is an extendable UI component, such as a form, table or container, that does not render a static set of fields or content.
-Instead, a dynamic component uses display logic to determine what the component displays, for example, what fields are displayed in a table and how they are rendered.
+A dynamic component is an extendable UI component, such as a form, table, or container, that does not render a static set of fields or content.
+Instead, a dynamic component uses display logic to determine what the component displays; for example, what fields are displayed in a table and how they are rendered.
 Display logic is simply a set of conditions that you define.
 At runtime the conditions are evaluated based on the viewer’s current circumstances (for example, the user's role) to determine what is displayed in the component.
 The dynamic components that appear in your app are determined by the base app developer at Oracle—you can't add them yourself.

 You have two main objectives when customizing a dynamic component: one, to configure the component's content the way you want it using layouts and templates, and two, to define the display logic that determines the layout and templates displayed in the component.
 In most cases you define the logic first, then configure the content that will be used in your logic.